1. Home

 The exact cost of your move comes down to several factors: how many items you’re moving, the distance of your move and the difficulty (if you live four flights up, for instance, your move will cost more).
 In general, you can count on paying an average of $80 to $100 per hour for a team of two local movers.
 Things like packing materials or extra insurance will cost more.

-The total cost of your move also varies on the time of the year you're relocating.
-The busiest months for movers are in the summer — usually between May and August.
-These months are generally busy because families with children want to get settled into their homes before a new school year begins.
+The total cost of your move will also depend on the time of the year.
+The busiest months for movers are in the summer, usually between May and August.
+These months are generally busy because families with children want to get settled before a new school year begins.

 Be careful before you start plugging your information into online websites promising an estimate.
 Your information will likely be sent to moving companies and brokers, meaning you’ll get a bunch of calls with sales pitches.